Bennouihemza/Bennouihemza/README.md

 ### Hi there 👋
-I'm Bennoui hemza from algeria, and i am a software engineer with 12 years as experience My main responsibilities are :
+I'm Bennoui hemza from algeria, and i am a software engineer with 12 years as experience My main responsibilities was :
 - design,
 - analysis of customer needs,
 - develop software solutions (website, desktop application).